cosinekitty/sapphire/README.md

   away from zero in either direction, the magnetic field gets progressively stronger.
 Extreme values of CURL tend to destabilize the mesh and create a harsh sound.
 With careful tuning, interesting effects can occur.
+* MASS: There are 22 mobile balls in the simulation.
+Of these, 20 mobile balls have a common fixed mass.
+The two remaining balls have an adjustable "impurity" mass.
+The MASS slider controls the mass of these two balls in tandem.
+  The MASS slider ranges exponentially from 0.1 to 10.0.
+The center and default mass value is 1.0, which makes the mass impurity balls have the same mass as all the other mobile balls.
+  Tuning the impurity mass can allow for some interesting chaotic and/or multi-resonant modes, especially when combined with the CURL adjustment.

+### Tilt knobs

+At the top of the panel are two knobs that control tilt angles.
+There is one tilt angle for the input and one for the output.

+The **input tilt angle** knob controls the direction in 3D space by which the left and right input balls are vibrated in accordance with the input audio.
+When set to 0&deg;, the vibration direction is perpendicular to the plane of the hexagonal grid.
+When set to 90&deg;, the direction is parallel to that plane.
+The default angle is 45&deg;.

+Similarly, the **output tilt angle** knob controls the direction in which output audio is derived from the movement of the output balls.
+Like the input tilt angle, the output tilt angle range 0&deg; to 90&deg;
-* TILT: This control adjusts the angle at which sounds are injected into the mesh and at which the output is detected.
-When the TILT slider is all the way down, vibrations are injected and extracted perpendicular to the hexagonal mesh &mdash; that is, in the *z*-direction.
-This tends to introduce deeper bass components to the sound because the resonant frequency of the mesh in that direction is lower.
-As the TILT slider is moved upward, the injection/extraction direction is gradually morphed to be parallel with the mesh.
-This tends to emphasize higher frequencies, as it resonates more closely with individual ball-to-ball spring vibrations.
+makes the output sensitive to movement angles going from perpendicular to the hexagonal mesh to parallel to it.
+The default angle is 45&deg;.

+Lower tilt angles tend to introduce deeper bass components to the sound because the resonant frequency of the mesh in that direction is lower.
-### Band-reject filters (LO and HI)

-At the top of the panel, there is a pair of knobs marked LO and HI.
-These knobs adjust rejection of low frequencies and rejection of high frequencies.
-Increasing the LO knob causes more bass frequencies to be diminished from the output.
-Likewise, the HI knob cuts out more of the treble frequencies as it is increased.
-These knobs can be useful for certain vibration modes where lower frequency sounds can be too muddy, or higher frequency sounds can be too harsh.
+As tilt angles increase toward 90&deg;, response tends to emphasize higher frequencies, as it resonates more closely with individual ball-to-ball spring vibrations.

 ### Input drive (IN) and output level (OUT)